 Remember being told to ‘eat your vegetables’ while you were growing up?
 This not so gentle suggestion to eat Brussels sprouts, broccoli, or cabbage was far from welcome at the time.
 But, we’ve grown up and realized our parents were right – brassicas really are just about the most healthy foods we can consume.

-Also included in the brassica family are cabbage, cauliflower, bok choy, rutabaga, arugula, turnip, and rapini.
-The vegetables in this family are heavy-hitters when it comes to nutrition, and have been linked to cancer prevention.
-They even feature on the American Institute for Cancer Research’s list of “Foods That Fight Cancer”!
+Also included in the brassica family are kale, cauliflower, bok choy, rutabaga, arugula, turnip, and rapini.
+The vegetables in this family are heavy hitters when it comes to nutrition and have been linked to cancer prevention.
+Find more in-depth information on how brassicas help to lower the risk of cancer here.

-While we do not have evidence to say vegetables of the brassica family alone prevent cancer, we do know that they are a great source of many nutrients which are likely to reduce our cancer risk.
+While we do not have evidence to say vegetables of the brassica family alone prevent cancer, we do know that they are a great source of many nutrients that are likely to reduce our cancer risk.
 For example, brassicas, like all vegetables, are a great source of fiber, and diets high in fiber have been linked with reduced risk of developing certain cancers.
 The World Cancer Research Funds states that there is convincing evidence that fiber decreases the risk of colon cancer.
-One study also found a 5 percent reduction in risk of breast cancer risk for each 10 grams per day of dietary fiber women eat.

 Other characteristics of brassica veggies benefit the body in general.
 They are low in calories, which may help in weight maintenance as you can eat a large amount for very few calories.
 Maintaining a healthy weight is important in the prevention of many chronic diseases including cancer, heart disease, and diabetes.

 As with all vegetables, it is better to eat a variety, as different brassicas contain different nutrients.
 For example, broccoli and Brussels sprouts are high in folate, while radishes are high in the flavonoids called anthocyanins.